jckuri/Control_and_Trajectory_Tracking/README.md

 # Known Bugs

 These bugs are a big source of headaches.
-I hope you paid attention to them and correct them.
+I hope you will pay attention to them and will correct them.
 So, students won't experience the frustration and blockages I had.

 ## The car location is unknown